Asia equities set to plunge after U.S. crude collapses for second day

 The collapse in U.S. crude prices has given fresh urgency to bearish voices who say it sounds alarm bells for global growth and are bracing for a catastrophic collapse in asset prices as the COVID-19 pandemic wrecks the world economy.

-Earlier his week, the May U.S. WTI futures contract CLc1 crashed into negative pricing for the first time in history.
+Earlier his week, the May U.S. WTI futures contract crashed into negative pricing for the first time in history.
 In addition to massive oversupply concerns, analysts say the plunge also highlights the technical constraints the market faces in responding to shocks.

 “The negative price for May WTI futures was probably an anomaly, but it also was a symptom of bigger underlying issues that the industry must address,” said Arij van Berkel, who leads the energy research team at Lux Research in Amsterdam.